 Cost is highly dependent on the nature of the problem that you are trying to solve.
 Our pricing varies across sectors and synchrotron beamlines.
 Please contact our team and we will provide you with a quote and give you a clear idea of the results that you can expect.

-Remote access is available on a portion of our beamlines, please contact us to discuss which beamline(s) would be right for you and we will let you know of the capabilities for on and offsite work.
+Remote access is available on a portion of our beamlines.
+Please contact us to discuss which beamline(s) would be right for you and we will let you know of the capabilities for on- and off-site work.

-The term "full service" means that the Industry Services team will conduct the entirety of your project.
+"Full service" means that the Industry Services team will conduct the entirety of your project.

 The Mail-In program is offered for a select number of techniques with quick turnaround times.
 A Mail-In form is currently available for clients to fill in.
 Within a week or two after sending samples to the CLS, we will have the collected data delivered to the client.

 CLS Industry Services works with a wide range of companies from around the world.
 Unless agreed upon, all clients are covered under our propietary clause and shall not be named.
 A number of companies have agreed to release information on the work completed at the CLS, such as Orano, Redefine Meat, Lorax Environmental Services, National Research Council Canada, etc.